TheEdoRan/next-safe-action/packages/website/docs/safe-action-client/custom-server-error-handling.md

 # Custom server error handling

-### `handleReturnedServerError`
+### `handleReturnedServerError?`

-This function is used to customize the server error message returned to the client, if an error occurs during action's server execution.
+You can provide this optional function to the safe action client.
+It is used to customize the server error message returned to the client, if one occurs during action's server execution.
 This includes errors thrown by the action server code, and errors thrown by the middleware.

 Here's a simple example, changing the message for every error thrown on the server: